jearly/al-arm-templates/threat-manager/shared_vhd/README.md

 adminUsername: (admin username for the VM)
 adminPassword: (admin password for the VM)
 vmName: (name of the newly created virtual machine)
+virtualNetworkName: (Name of new or existing Virtual Network within your selected resource group)
+virtualNicName: (Unique name for Virtual Network Interface)
+publicNicName: (Unique name for Public Network Interface)
+subnetName: (Existing subnet within your selected virtual network.
+If you are creating a new Virtual Network, this name can be unique.)
 vmSize: (Defaults to Standard_A2)
 ```